abhilashkrishnan/realtime-transaction-statistics/README.md

 These are the additional requirements for the solution:

-    Free to choose any JVM language to complete the challenge in, but your application has to run in Maven.
+    Free to choose any JVM language to complete the challenge in, but the application has to be run in Maven.

     The API has to be threadsafe with concurrent requests.